kiennt9696/task-management-api/README.md

 Depending on problems let's combine these to solve it.

 ### 3.3 Why using scope based RBAC, not querying RBAC Database for every request?
 How to deal with staling permission with my approach?
-Why using scope based RBAC, not querying RBAC Database for every request?
+_Why using scope based RBAC, not querying RBAC Database for every request?_

 The answer is querying RBAC DB for every single request is expensive.
 I suggest re-verifing it only with critical functions.

-How to deal with staling permission with my approach?
+_How to deal with staling permission with my approach?_

 With JWT access token, it's stateless and in use until expired.
 Hence, in my design login session token (login token) has long expiration time, but access token's is short, i.e 5 - 10 minutes.
 Along with that Client should remove or update user access token when there are users' role changes.
-Our system should be event-driven with Kafka queue.
+Our system should be event-driven with Kafka queue so that it can notify others on data changes.
+Along with that with Oauth2 flow, Client must be verified is a security plus.

 ### 3.4 System performance with big data over time
 When data grows up, especially with SQL database, Postgres as I use in this, system performance may go down significantly.